trisulnsm/trisul-scripts/lua/libs/ipprefixdb/README.md

 A library that does prefix matching over a very large dataset using LevelDB backend.

-Can be used for applications in routing, network security .
+Can be used for applications in routing, network security.

+> Uses the trisul_leveldb library in this repository to store the prefix database

 Features
 ----